OpenEvalProject/evals/manuscripts/elife-83935/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/00za53h95 Department of Physiology, Johns Hopkins University School of Medicine Baltimore United States
+1. Department of Physiology, Johns Hopkins University School of Medicine Baltimore United States ([ROR:00za53h95](https://ror.org/00za53h95))
-2. https://ror.org/00wm07d60 Department of Structural Biology, Van Andel Institute Grand Rapids United States
+2. Department of Structural Biology, Van Andel Institute Grand Rapids United States ([ROR:00wm07d60](https://ror.org/00wm07d60))
-3. https://ror.org/00za53h95 Solomon H. Snyder Department of Neuroscience, Johns Hopkins University School of Medicine Baltimore United States
+3. Solomon H. Snyder Department of Neuroscience, Johns Hopkins University School of Medicine Baltimore United States ([ROR:00za53h95](https://ror.org/00za53h95))

 † Corresponding author

 ## Abstract

-Proton-activated chloride (PAC) channel is a ubiquitously expressed pH-sensing ion channel, encoded by PACC1 ( TMEM206 ).
+Proton-activated chloride (PAC) channel is a ubiquitously expressed pH-sensing ion channel, encoded by PACC1 (TMEM206).
 PAC regulates endosomal acidification and macropinosome shrinkage by releasing chloride from the organelle lumens.
 It is also found at the cell surface, where it is activated under pathological conditions related to acidosis and contributes to acid-induced cell death.
 However, the pharmacology of the PAC channel is poorly understood.
-Here, we report that phosphatidylinositol (4,5)-bisphosphate (PIP 2 ) potently inhibits PAC channel activity.
-We solved the cryo-electron microscopy structure of PAC with PIP 2 at pH 4.0 and identified its putative binding site, which, surprisingly, locates on the extracellular side of the transmembrane domain (TMD).
-While the overall conformation resembles the previously resolved PAC structure in the desensitized state, the TMD undergoes remodeling upon PIP 2 -binding.
-Structural and electrophysiological analyses suggest that PIP 2 inhibits the PAC channel by stabilizing the channel in a desensitized-like conformation.
-Our findings identify PIP 2 as a new pharmacological tool for the PAC channel and lay the foundation for future drug discovery targeting this channel.
+Here, we report that phosphatidylinositol (4,5)-bisphosphate (PIP2) potently inhibits PAC channel activity.
+We solved the cryo-electron microscopy structure of PAC with PIP2 at pH 4.0 and identified its putative binding site, which, surprisingly, locates on the extracellular side of the transmembrane domain (TMD).
+While the overall conformation resembles the previously resolved PAC structure in the desensitized state, the TMD undergoes remodeling upon PIP2-binding.
+Structural and electrophysiological analyses suggest that PIP2 inhibits the PAC channel by stabilizing the channel in a desensitized-like conformation.
+Our findings identify PIP2 as a new pharmacological tool for the PAC channel and lay the foundation for future drug discovery targeting this channel.

 ## Introduction